wchkang/Net_RL2_dynamic/README.md

 This work is an extension of [**Learning Shared Filter Bases for Efficient ConvNets**](https://github.com/ssregibility/Net_RL2).
 - In our previous work, we explored the parameters sharing among convolution layers in a single DCNN.
-- In this work, we explore the parameter sharing among mutltiple networks that have different representation captability and computing costs.
+- In this work, we explore the parameter sharing among mutltiple networks embedded in a single model.
 - Networks with different computing costs and accuracy can be chosen at runtime according to changing demands.

 ## Requirements